 Tips on Making Your Quarterly Tax Payments Easier

 - Forget filling out handwritten forms: When you use QuickBooks Self-Employed for your business, the program will figure out your estimated taxes for you.
 TurboTax can also figure out and generate your estimated payment vouchers automatically when you prepare your taxes using TurboTax.

 - Keep a record of all your estimated tax payments: You will need to enter estimated taxes you paid when you file your taxes.

 Don’t worry about remembering all of this information.
-TurboTax Self-Employed has you covered and will help you uncover business expenses to help you save on your taxes.
-If you have questions as you are filing your taxes, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent to get your tax questions answered.
+TurboTax Self-Employed and QuickBooks Self-Employed have you covered and will help you uncover business expenses to help you save on your taxes.
+If you have questions as you are filing your taxes, or around estimated taxes during the year, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent to get your tax questions answered.
 A TurboTax Live Self-Employed CPA or Enrolled Agent can also review, sign, and file your tax return.